 Notes on business operations

 Liechtensteinische Landesbank Aktiengesellschaft with its registered office in Vaduz and two domestic branch offices is active as a full-service (universal) bank.
-LLB AG is one of the three largest banks in Liechtenstein and has subsidiaries in Liechtenstein, Austria and Switzerland, as well as a branch in Dubai and representative offices in Zurich-Erlenbach, Geneva and Abu Dhabi.
-At the end of 2020, LLB AG employed 589 persons (previous year: 583) on a full-time equivalent basis.
-The average headcount in 2020 amounted to 591 persons (previous year: 582) on a full-time equivalent basis.
+LLB AG is one of the three largest banks in Liechtenstein and has subsidiaries in Liechtenstein, Austria and Switzerland, as well as a branch in Dubai and representative offices in Zurich, Geneva and Abu Dhabi.
+Adjusted for full-time equivalents, 618 people were employed as of 31 December 2021 (previous year: 589).
+The average headcount in 2021 amounted to 607 persons (previous year: 591) on a full-time equivalent basis.

 As a universal bank, LLB AG is engaged in the commission and fees business, credit and lending business, money market and interbank business, as well as securities trading business.